MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/networking.md

 ### Azure Private Link service

 [Azure Private Link Service](/azure/private-link/private-link-service-overview) provides private connectivity from a tenant's Azure environment to your solution.
-Tenants can also use Private Link service in conjunction with their own VNet to access your service from an on-premises environmen.
+Tenants can also use Private Link service in conjunction with their own VNet to access your service from an on-premises environment.

 Tenants can deploy a private endpoint within their VNet and configure it to your Private Link service instance.
 Azure securely routes the traffic to the service.
-Azure Private Link service is used by many large SaaS providers, including [Snowflake](/shows/Azure-Videos/Azure-Private-Link--Snowflake).
+Azure Private Link service is used by many large SaaS providers, including [Snowflake](/shows/Azure-Videos/Azure-Private-Link--Snowflake), [Confluent Cloud](https://www.confluent.io/blog/how-to-set-up-secure-networking-in-confluent-with-azure-private-link/), and [MongoDB Atlas](https://www.mongodb.com/blog/post/announcing-azure-private-link-integration-for-mongo-db-atlas).

 [Private endpoints typically require approval](/azure/private-link/private-endpoint-overview#access-to-a-private-link-resource-using-approval-workflow) when the source and destination subscriptions are different.
 You can [automate the approval process](/azure/private-link/manage-private-endpoint#manage-private-endpoint-connections-on-a-customerpartner-owned-private-link-service) within your solution by using Azure Powershell, the Azure CLI, and the Azure Resource Manager API.